mocdaniel/lab-argocd-odyssey/educates/workshop/content/09-cli-introduction/index.md

     ghcr.io/stefanprodan/charts
 ```

-Finally, we can allow all resources to be deployed to our project with `argocd proj allow-cluster-resource`:
+Finally, we can allow-list all Kubernetes resources to be deployed to our project with `argocd proj allow-cluster-resource`:

 ```terminal:execute
 prefix: Run